 There are, in fact, several pencils, or styluses (or, if you like, styli) available for the iPads, and if you’re wondering which Apple Pencil is best for the Apple iPad, here is a very brief roundup.

-I am including only the three best choices, and have for now omitted any that don’t, for instance, offer tilt or pressure sensitivity.
+I am including only the two best choices, and have for now omitted any that aren’t specifically designed for Apple, or any that have had performance or compatibility issues.

 I will soon write a more thorough review and comparison of the best stylus to use with an Apple iPad, but now just the basics: